act-rules/act-rules.github.io/_rules/html-has-lang-b5c3f8.md

 name: HTML page has lang attribute
 rule_type: atomic
 description: |
-  This rule checks that an HTML page has a non-empty `lang` or `xml:lang` attribute.
+  This rule checks that an HTML page has a non-empty `lang` attribute.
 accessibility_requirements:
   wcag20:3.1.1: # Language of Page (A)
     forConformance: true